openstudioproject/openstudio_docs/man_customers_subscriptions_credits.rst

 Expiring credits
 ----------------
+When *Credits validity* is set for one or more school subscriptions, you can expire credits.
+Go to customers in the main menu, click the button with the wrench icon and then *Subscription credits*.
+Select the tab *Expired credits*.
+Click the *Expire* button in the top right of the page to remove all expired credits from all subscriptions.

 Credit mutations for a single subscription
 ------------------------------------------
 Go to customers - subscriptions - edit a subscription - go to the credits tab.
-Here you can add credit mutations by using the add button.
+Here you can add credit mutations (add and subtract) by using the add button.